 We largely covered strategic areas of recruitment so far; accessing the right candidates and laying the groundwork for a great hire.
 But how do you proceed after the sourcing period in actually assessing and hiring the best candidate for a position?
 A mistake to avoid is having no method in properly assessing your sourced candidates.
 Unfortunately a lot of companies (recruitment companies included) still rely on the same method of assessing candidates that they have relied on for decades: gut feeling.
 Relying on gut feeling might feel right, but research shows that too often, decisions based on feeling alone lead to the wrong hire.
 Since decisions made without a method are mainly based on first impressions, confirmation- and similarity bias (or even discriminatory prejudice), they are quite unreliable.
 It does not mean that one cannot be satisfied with previous hires.
 You might get lucky when relying on gut feeling, but do you really want to rely on luck when it comes to business decisions?

 As a brief conclusion, here are a few more final remarks.
-First, measure your results on all stages of the recruitment process.
+First, measure your results on all stages of the recruitment process (check out our recruitment blueprint for more insight into the various recruitment stages).
 This will help you assess your shortcomings and in turn enable you to significantly improve the way you hire.
 Second, treat candidates the same way you would treat your customers or clients.
 There are only a few things that are worse for your employer brand or general reputation than treating candidates in an unprofessional manner.
 It is simply rude to leave un- or disqualified applicants hanging without so much as a quick rejection mail or even to ghost candidates after their first interview, just because you decided not to proceed with them.
 They are investing time and effort into the application process.
 You should return the favour.
 Extra brownie points if you also give them feedback and an explanation for your decision when rejecting them.
 Leaving a good impression will make it more likely for them to either enter a recruitment process with you in the future or recommend you to their network.

 Successful recruitment is work, but putting that work into recruitment will reward you with great hires and an increase in your retention rate.
 If you need further help with your recruitment efforts or would like to outsource them, you can always start a conversation with us or alternatively download our free Ultimate Guide.